AWeber Vs GetResponse Vs MailChimp: A Detailed Comparison Review

 The Forever Free plan, as its name suggests, lets you have a free email marketing service forever; i.e. it’s not limited to 30 days.
 However, the condition is that you can only have up to 2,000 subscribers, and you can only send up to 12,000 emails per month.

-It’s ideal for getting started, and you have access to most of the features, but some are not included; e.g. Automation, and the Timewarp message scheduling.
+It’s ideal for getting started, and you have access to most of the features, although some are not included; e.g. predicted demographics and delivery by time zone.

 Note: Free accounts do not have access to email and chat support.
 You can upgrade your account for full access to technical support.

 Prepay is the next step up.
 You can access all the features, but without the commitment of a monthly fee.
 As MailChimp puts it,